dotnet/csharpstandard/standard/statements.md

 In an *exception_specifier* the *type*, or its effective base class if it is a *type_parameter*, shall be `System.Exception` or a type that derives from it.

 When a `catch` clause specifies both a *class_type* and an *identifier*, an ***exception variable*** of the given name and type is declared.
-The exception variable corresponds to a local variable with a scope that extends over the `catch` block.
+The exception variable is introduced into the nearest enclosing declaration space, namely that of the *specific_catch_clause* ([§7.3](basic-concepts.md#73-declarations)).
 During execution of the *exception_filter* and `catch` block, the exception variable represents the exception currently being handled.
 For purposes of definite assignment checking, the exception variable is considered definitely assigned in its entire scope.

 Unless a `catch` clause includes an exception variable name, it is impossible to access the exception object in the filter and `catch` block.